Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 Connection

 We are more in tune with each other.
-Slower days mean deeper conversations and stronger relationships.
+Slower days have led to deeper conversations and stronger relationships.

 Freedom

 We follow our natural rhythms.
-Early risers read books while I sip coffee.
-Late sleepers rest without rush.
+Early risers read while I sip coffee.
+Late sleepers wake without stress or pressure.

 Joy in Learning

-Without tests or grades, learning has become joyful again.
-Curiosity leads the way.
+Without tests or grades, learning feels natural again.
+Curiosity leads, not obligation.

 Presence

-We are no longer living for weekends or school breaks.
-This is our life — and it’s beautiful in its simplicity.
+We’re no longer counting down to weekends or vacations.
+This is our life — and we’re fully in it.

-• A home filled with laughter and love
+• A home filled with laughter and connection

 We didn’t lose anything by leaving school.